How a cheap component could help kill off combustion cars

 Only Tesla has that scale, but the carmaker did not respond to a request for comment.

-Coakley said CelLink's new $125 million factory under construction in Texas will have 25 automated production lines which will be able switch different designs in around 10 minutes because the components are produced from digital files.
+Coakley said CelLink's new US$125 million factories under construction in Texas will have 25 automated production lines which will be able switch different designs in around 10 minutes because the components are produced from digital files.

 The company is working on EVs with a number of carmakers and looking at building another plant in Europe, he said.